 Inheritance Tax is charged on your estate (usually your property, money and possessions) when you pass away.

-Inheritance Tax currently stands at a staggering flat rate of 40% and can have a significant impact on your heirs.
+UK Inheritance Tax currently stands at a staggering flat rate of 40% and can have a significant impact on your heirs.
 Having worked hard over the years you may find yourself in the fortunate position of owning a property, and holding both capital reserves and a portfolio of investments.
 After building up your estate and assets, it can be worrying to find that your beneficiaries may face a substantial Inheritance Tax (IHT) bill after your death.

 Yet it is possible to reduce your exposure to IHT.
 In fact you can and should view it as something of a ‘voluntary’ tax as its impact can be mitigated.